This announcement is for general use – local conditions may vary and are subject to sometimes drastic changes.

 Thin Ice Safety

-Ice has formed on water bodies and people have been observed on the ice at numerous locations.
-Always check the thickness of ice before crossing.
+Always check the thickness of ice before crossing and at several points along the way.
+Ice that holds snow may not hold the weight of a person.
 Be cautious of ice near inlets, outlets and over any moving water.
 Remember, ice that holds snow may not hold the weight of a person.
 Each year a number of people fall through thin ice.
-One has already died.
+One has already died and many more have gone through the ice.
 Use extreme caution with ice.

 Carry Extra Winter Gear